 - Fresh Garlic

-In a small pot place 3 spoonfuls of the coconut oil, two spoonfuls of rosemary leaves, one teaspoon of castor oil and two drops of tea tree oil.
-Then squish one clove of fresh garlic and add it to the mix.
-(Just make sure you don’t go on a date after).
+In a small pot, add three spoonfuls of coconut oil, two spoonfuls of rosemary leaves, one teaspoon of castor oil, and two drops of tea tree oil.
+Add one smashed clove of fresh garlic and warm up the mix in “bain marie” until it turns slightly green.

-Let it cool and filter it with a filter paper.
-Before using it, test it in a small area of your arm to make sure you are not sensitive to the garlic or tea tree oil.
-(These are very powerful ingredients)
+Let it cool down and filter it with a coffee filter.
+Patch- test the mixture on your arm before applying it to the scalp to make sure you are not sensitive to the garlic or the tea tree oil.